What is Avian Influenza?

 A few people can also suffer from respiratory problems like breathlessness or even pneumonia.
-The condition of a person suffering from avian flu can deteriorate fast and can lead to death due to multiple organ failure.
+The condition of a person suffering from avian flu can deteriorate fast and can lead to death due to multiple organ failures.

 Who is at Risk?

 The H5N1 virus can survive for a long period of time as the infected bird releases the virus for up to 10 days.
 These can be present in the saliva or the faeces of the bird and infect those who touch the contaminated surfaces.
-The risk of infection of this virus is high in:
+The risk of infection with this virus is high in:

 - Poultry farmers who deal with poultry animals and birds